Federal False Claims Act and Fresno Health Care Fraud Lawyers

 - If they have a financial interest in the company, they refer the patient to

 Both laws govern relationships where bills are submitted to Medicare and Medicaid.
-The AKS also governs works with other federal agencies.
+The AKS also governs billing to other federal agencies.

 Research and development fraud